 Alabama OSHA Training

-No matter what industry you work in, having an OSHA card is an asset in Alabama.
+No matter what industry you work in, having an official OSHA card is an asset in Alabama.
 Even if OSHA Outreach training is not required for your current employment, it is beneficial for you to have on your resume for jobs in and outside the state of Alabama.